webpack/changelog-v5/MIGRATION GUIDE.md

 * Using `entry: "./src/index.js`: you can omit it, that's the default
 * Using `output.path: path.resolve(__dirname, "dist")`: you can omit it, that's the default
 * Using `output.filename: "[name].js"`: you can omit it, that's the default
-* Using Yarn PnP and the pnp-resolver-plugin: yan must omit it, that's supported by default now.
+* Using Yarn PnP and the pnp-resolver-plugin: you must omit it, that's supported by default now.

 # Cleanup code